Introduction

 Async Processing

-Python's asyncio enables high concurrency:
+Python asyncio enables high concurrency:

 • Handle thousands of concurrent requests